Last modified: July 10, 2024

 Keeping a Forked Repository Updated

-When working with forked repositories, it's common to want to synchronize your fork with the original (or "upstream") repository:
+When working with forked repositories, it's common to want to synchronize your fork with the original (or "upstream") repository to ensure that your fork remains up-to-date with the latest changes.
+Here’s a detailed guide on how to keep your forked repository synchronized with the upstream repository:

 git remote add upstream original_repo_url